 There are no restrictions here — feel free to move icons anywhere you see fit.
 Don’t like the clock all the way over there on the right-hand side?
 Drag it to somewhere more suitable.
 Want to place the Setapp icon over to the area of the bar once reserved for first-party apps?
 Do it!

 The only icon that cannot be tampered with is the Notification Center.
 Apple has decided this must remain in the far right corner of the menu, which is fair enough — it looks good there.

-Movement of icons in older versions of macOS is reserved for selected apps only: Bluetooth, audio, Time Machine, WiFi, battery, clock, and user switching.
+Note that the above refers to the modern versions of macOS.
+The movement of icons on old versions (El Capital and older) is reserved for selected apps only: Bluetooth, audio, Time Machine, WiFi, battery, clock, and user switching.
 Spotlight and Notification Center must stay put, as must all third-party apps.

 How to remove icons from the top bar on Mac

 If there are items in the menu bar that you feel don’t belong there, hold Command, click on the icon, and drag it outside of the menu bar.

 It is possible to remove third-party icons from the top bar on Mac by clicking on them and selecting “Quit” or “Close,” but this will stop the app from working until you reopen it.

 Some apps give the option to remove icons from the top bar on Mac in their settings: [chosen app] > Preferences.
 However, a lot of apps won’t.
 To fully customize which icons appear in the menu bar, you should use a third-party app like Bartender.

 If you’ve removed the first-party app and you’d like it back on the menu, it can be re-enabled in System Preferences.